Ridepooling and public bus services: A comparative case-study: Statistical Modelling and Simulation of Transportation Data

 which gives us the vector of discrete probabilities of choosing a specific destination among the $s$ existing options.

 For each of the 516 stations of departure, the above multicategorical logistic regression (or equivalently a shallow neural net without hidden layer) is fitted using the \texttt{R} package \texttt{nnet} after an adequate filtering for the allowed destinations.
-Note that due to the shortcomings of anonymous Wi-Fi tracking data, no connection bus rides can be modeled with our approach.
+Note that due to the shortcomings of anonymous Wi-Fi tracking data, no bus rides requiring a transfer can be modeled with our approach.